 'CP' System stand for 'Capcom Play' System.

-" (or CPS-1), while successful, was very vulnerable to bootleggers making unauthorized copies of the games.
+The earlier Capcom system board, the original "CP System" (or CPS-1), while successful, was very vulnerable to bootleggers making unauthorized copies of the games.
 In order to rectify the situation, Capcom took the CP System hardware (with QSound) with minimal changes and employed encryption on the program ROMs to prevent software piracy.
 Due to the encryption, the system was never bootlegged until unencrypted program data became available.

 The CPS-2 Game board (known as the 'B board') comes in six different colors.
-It was thought that these colors matched up to the language used in game but on getting all the different colored 'A' boards it's clear to see that the color donates the country of release.
+It was thought that these colors matched up to the language used in game but on getting all the different colored 'A' boards it's clear to see that the color denotes the country of release.

 Blue: U.S.A., Canada, and Europe

 Orange: South America